Floorp-Projects/Floorp/netwerk/docs/cache2/doc.rst

 --------------------------

-A *scope key* string used to map the storage scope is based on the arguments of :ref:`nsILoadContextInfo`.
+A *scope key* string used to map the storage scope is based on the arguments of :ref:`nsILoadContextInfo <nsILoadContextInfo>`.
 The form is following (currently pending in `bug
 968593 <https://bugzilla.mozilla.org/show_bug.cgi?id=968593>`__):